-Article 3 Election of the President and Vice-President
+Article 3.
+Election of the President and the Vice-President

-- 1. The President and Vice-President shall be elected by the Court for a period of two years and may be reelected.
-Their terms shall begin on July 1 of the corresponding year.
-The election shall be held during the regular session nearest to that date. - 2.
-The elections referred to in this Article shall be by secret ballot of the titular judges present.
+1. The President and the Vice-President shall be elected by the Court for a period of two years and may be reelected.
+Their term shall begin on the first day of the first session of the corresponding year.
+The election shall take place at the last regular session held by the Court during the preceding year.

+2. The elections referred to in this Article shall be by secret ballot of the Titular Judges present.
 The judge who wins four or more votes shall be deemed to have been elected.
 If no candidate receives the required number of votes, a ballot shall take place between the two judges who have received the most votes.
 In the event of a tie, the judge having precedence in accordance with Article 13 of the Statute shall be deemed to have been elected.

-Article 4 Functions of the President
+Article 4.
+Functions of the President

 - 1. The functions of the President are to: - a. represent the Court; - b. preside over the meetings of the Court and to submit for its consideration the topics appearing on the agenda; - c. direct and promote the work of the Court; - d. rule on points of order that may arise during the meetings of the Court.
 If any judge so requests, the point of order shall be decided by a majority vote; - e. present a biannual report to the Court on the activities he has carried out as President during that period; - f. exercise such other functions as are conferred upon him by the Statute or these Rules, or entrusted to him by the Court. - 2.
-In specific cases, the President may delegate the representation referred to in paragraph 1(a) of this Article to the Vice-President, to any of the judges or, if necessary, to the Secretary or Deputy Secretary. - 3.
+In specific cases, the President may delegate the representation referred to in paragraph 1(a) of this Article to the Vice-President, to any of the judges or, if necessary, to the Secretary or to the Deputy Secretary. - 3.
 If the President is a national of one of the parties to a case before the Court, or in special situations in which he considers it appropriate, he shall relinquish the Presidency for that particular case.
-The same rule shall apply to the Vice-President or to any judge called upon to exercise the functions of President.
+The same rule shall apply to the Vice-President or to any judge called upon to exercise the functions of the President.

-Article 5 Functions of the Vice-President
+Article 5.
+Functions of the Vice-President

 - 1. The Vice-President shall replace the President in the latter's temporary absence, and shall assume the Presidency when the absence is permanent.
-In the latter case, the Court shall elect a Vice-President to serve out that term.
-The same procedure shall be followed if the absence of the Vice-President is permanent. - In the absence of the President and the Vice-President, their functions shall be assumed by the other judges in the order of precedence established in Article 13 of the Statute.
+In the latter case, the Court shall elect a Vice-President to serve out the rest of the term.
+The same procedure shall be followed if the absence of the Vice-President is permanent. - 2.
+In the absence of the President and the Vice-President, their functions shall be assumed by the other judges in the order of precedence established in Article 13 of the Statute.

-Article 6 Commissions
+Article 6.
+Commissions

-- 1. The Permanent Commission shall be composed of the President, the Vice-President and any other judges the President deems it appropriate to appoint, according to the needs of the Court.
+- 1. The Permanent Commission shall be composed by the President, the Vice-President and any other judges the President deems it appropriate to appoint, according to the needs of the Court.
 The Permanent Commission shall assist the President in the exercise of his functions. - 2.
 The Court may appoint other commissions for specific matters.
 In urgent cases, they may be appointed by the President if the Court is not in session. - 3.
-In the performance of their functions, the commissions shall be governed by the provisions of these Rules, as applicable.
+The commissions shall be governed by the provisions of these Rules, as applicable.